Weixin-Liang/read-the-doc/docs/sub_pages/example_images.rst

    **Figure: Example subsets based on general contexts.**

-The attributes and their ontology in MetaDataset are as follows:
+The attributes and their ontology in MetaShift are as follows:

 .. code-block:: python